jabud/blog/_posts/2019-11-12-useful-notes.md

 mathjax: true
 ---

-I found myself quite often going back to the instructions to do some little tasks when using virtualenvs and jupyter notebooks, so instead of learning them for memory I decided to make my own notes to come here every time I need to and find everything in one place.
+I found myself quite often going back to the instructions to do some tasks when using virtualenvs and jupyter notebooks, so instead of learning them by memory I decided to make my own notes to come here every time I need to and find everything in one place.

 ## Summary